Sheraff/whiteboard-comics/new/README.md

 - [ ] use `IdleDeadline.didTimeout` for shortening idleCallbacks ?
 - [ ] virtualize grid items when scrolling (read method here: https://github.com/sergi/virtual-list/blob/master/vlist.js)
 - [ ] look for more performant `JSON.parse` / `JSON.stringify` to communicate w/ worker
+- [ ] write `setArchivesLayout` function so that server can send single <svg-card> when not in archives mode, and JS can generate archives afterwards

 ## TRY LIST for things to investigate